 Diffuse Axonal Injury can be one of the most devastating types of head injury.
 In cases of severe DAI, as many as 80 percent of patients fall into a coma and never regain consciousness.
 Diffuse Axonal injury often occurs in accidents when the head rapidly accelerates and then decelerates, as in whiplash.
 This head injury typically results from twisting or rotational forces (angular momentum), as opposed to forward and back motion.
 The most common cause of diffuse axonal injury is motor vehicle accidents.
 It is often difficult to diagnose diffuse axonal injury.

 If you or a loved one have suffered a closed head injury as a result of an accident, you may be able to seek compensation for your past and future damages, such as medical costs, disability, loss of income or earning potential, pain and suffering, and more.
-To learn, contact a closed head injury attorney at Oshman & Mirisola today.
+To learn, contact a closed head injury attorney at The Oshman Firm today.